Isaiah1001/CNN-Learning-Journey/03_experiment_management/04_interpretability/README.md

     width="400"
   >
 </figure>

+In the misclassified sample , the attention is still roughly on the flower, but Grad-CAM spreads more diffusely across the petals and nearby structures, and the saliency map shows noisier responses.

 ## Key Findings
 - **Learning rate** is critical: lr=1e-2 reaches ~0.9 validation accuracy by epoch 10 and stabilizes around 0.96